 This is not allowed, because 'k' occurred already in an undischarged assumption, namely, on line 1.
-The crucial point is that, if we have made any assumptions about the object we are working with, then we are not reasoning generally enough to license \forall I.
+The crucial point is that, if we have made any assumptions about the object we are working with, then we are not reasoning generally enough to license $\forall I$.

-Although the name may not occur in any undischarged assumption, it may occur as a discharged assumption.
+Although the name may not occur in any undischarged assumption, it may occur in a discharged assumption.
 That is, it may occur in a subproof that we have already closed.
-For example:
+For example, this is just fine:

-This tells us that $\forall z(Gz \rightarrow Gz)'$ is a theorem.
+This tells us that ' $\forall z (Gz \rightarrow Gz)$ ' is a theorem.
 And that is as it should be.